The Drama Department

 - Knowledge and understanding of drama and theatre.

-- Analysis and evaluation of the work of live theatre makers.
+- Analysis and evaluation of the work of a live theatre production.

 - Written exam: 3 hours